 Confess sins in the Sacrament of Reconciliation, with the interior disposition to detach yourself from all sin.
 The confession can be done 20 days before or after the prescribed work.
 The confession can be used for several indulgences.

 Receive Holy Communion

-Pray the intentions of the Pope (one Our Father, one Hail Mary is the minimum)
+Pray the intentions of the Pope (one Our Father, one Hail Mary are the minimum)

 Pray the Stations of the Cross in a place where there are 14 Stations of the Cross.
 You must move from one station to another.
 If you are in a large group, only the leader needs to move from one station to another.
 Those who cannot move because of some disability, can instead read and meditate on the Passion and Death of Christ for at least 15 minutes.

 Devoutly recite five decades of the Rosary in a church, oratory, in a family.
 It can also be said as a group in a general area used for gathering “for some honest purpose.”
 The decades have to be said without interruption (not broken into different parts of the day.)